sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_feature_engineering.rst

 MovingWindowFunctions
 ========================

-Below is the sample workflow which contains MovingWindowFunctions processor in Fire Insights.
+Below is the sample workflow which contains MovingWindowFunctions processor in Sparkflows.

 It reads the store item dataset, concatenate the input column, cast specified column to new data type, use MovingWindowFunctions processor which calculates the moving value of selected function of input column and print the result.